sveltejs/svelte/documentation/docs/02-runes/06-$bindable.md

 In Svelte, component props can be _bound_, which means that data can also flow _up_ from child to parent.
 This isn't something you should do often, but it can simplify your code if used sparingly and carefully.

+> [!NOTE] `$bindable` enables bidirectional bindings between components.
+While convenient, it should be used with care — frequent use can make your data flow unpredictable and your components harder to maintain.
+In most cases, prefer one-way data flow and explicit updates through events or stores.

 It also means that a state proxy can be _mutated_ in the child.

 > [!NOTE] Mutation is also possible with normal props, but is strongly discouraged — Svelte will warn you if it detects that a component is mutating state it does not 'own'.